lammps/lammps/doc/src/delete_bonds.rst

 default behaviors.

-The *any* keyword changes the requirement that all atoms in the bond (angle, etc) must be in the specified group in order to turn off the interaction.
+The *any* keyword changes the requirement that all atoms in the bond (angle, etc.) must be in the specified group in order to turn off the interaction.
 Instead, if any of the atoms in the interaction are in the specified group, it will be turned off (or on if the *undo* keyword is used).

-The *undo* keyword inverts the delete_bonds command so that the specified bonds, angles, etc are turned on if they are currently turned off.
+The *undo* keyword inverts the delete_bonds command so that the specified bonds, angles, etc. are turned on if they are currently turned off.
 This means a negative value is toggled to positive.
 For example, for style *angle*, if *type* is specified as 2, then all angles with current type = :math:`-2` are reset to type = :math:`2`.